-Like it or not, we must speak out against George Floyd’s ugly, outrageous murder.
+Like it or not, we must speak out against these outrageous murders.
 Like it or not, we have to face the underlying prejudice that made it possible.

 Black lives matter.
 That’s not an academic issue.
 It’s a matter of life and death.
 Racism kills.
 Institutional racism thinks it can get away with murder.
 All too often, it does.

 That’s not who we’re supposed to be in this country.
 Diversity is the very fabric of the American experiment.
 When that fabric tears, people of color die.
-The cold-blooded murder of George Floyd by police officers in Minneapolis is only the most recent example.
-But the body count is long.
-And it goes back for centuries.
+The body goes back for centuries.

 In 1619, the first African slaves were brought to America’s shores.
 Violence against their descendants has continued ever since, although it’s taken many forms.
 Laws have changed, but many white hearts and minds haven’t.
 Despite the Emancipation Proclamation of 1863, and the Voting Rights acting of 1964, white injustice against the African-American community is not a thing of the past.